 The relational-column aliases provide a method for relational database columns to be used in output documents and for display in the Instrument Manager component list.
 This means columns from records that are relationally linked to the tag records of components can be shown alongside columns directly from the tag record.
 For example, a report of instrument components can contain instrument data columns and relational data columns, for example the name of the area it is contained in.

-A relational-column alias achieves this by associating a label (the alias) with a formula.
-This formula normally contains a "relational lookup", which defines the actual location of the data relative to a component record.
+A relational-column alias achieves this by associating a label (the alias) with a relational column, which defines the actual location of the data relative to a component record.

 <XTAG> Relational-Column Alias